maj2idfar/LogicPL/README.md

 # LogicPL
-A compiler implemented during programming languages and compiler course at University of Tehran (Spring 2023)
+A compiler implemented during the programming languages and compilers design course at University of Tehran (Spring 2023)

 ## What is LogicPL?